 Kansas City doesn’t have too many views that one would consider particularly awe-inspiring.
 However, the little lookout point of the Missouri River from Weston Bend State Park is definitely a good candidate.
 This forested area is one of the greenest places in Kansas City.
 The lush, dense forests in contrast with the roaring Missouri River are as good as views get in the Kansas City area.

 Line Creek Trail has about everything you’d need for a good jogging or cycling trail.
 It’s got plenty of shade and runs right along a creek.
 It isn’t the most scenic, but the abundance of shade makes it a perfect spot for a cool run, especially in the sweltering summertime.
 Here’s my dog having the time of his life with a swim in the creek.

 About 20 minutes from downtown Kansas City is the extensive trails network of Swope Park, the largest in all of Kansas City.
 This park boasts nearly 2,000 acres of recreational area, even including a zoo and a golf course.
 It is one of the United States’ largest municipal parks, and you’ll find all types of people flocking here for a quick retreat into nature.
 Hiking trails, soccer fields, an outdoor theater and many weekly events make Swope Park one of Kansas City residents’ favorite places.

 So while Kansas City may not sound like a great place for outdoors lovers, it does have a great selection of activities and adventures.
 And of course, if you’re really looking to get away, you can hit up Columbia about two hours away.
 I went to school there for four years, and have exhausted nearly every hike it had to offer.
-While a smaller city, I think it has a more diverse selection of hikes to offer, including cave exploring and unique rock formations at the Pinnacles.
+While Columbia is a smaller city, I think it has a more diverse selection of hikes to offer, including cave exploring and unique rock formations at the Pinnacles.